 Device-Level Telemetry

-If the ADER telemetry values represent the sum of the Devices under control, the QSE will be required to provide device-level sub-meter (data recorder) data for each site in the aggregation contributing to the device-level telemetry to ERCOT upon request.
+If the ADER telemetry values represent the sum of the devices under control, the QSE will be required to provide device-level sub-meter (data recorder) data for each site in the aggregation contributing to the device-level telemetry to ERCOT upon request.
 This device-level sub-meter (data recorder) data must meet the minimum specifications established by ERCOT.
 As part of the qualification process, ERCOT will use the following 2-step validation process for the QSEs device-level telemetry.

-Step 1: The ADER Net Power Consumption (NPC) telemetered values minus offset averaged over each 15-minute interval must be within 10% of the aggregate of the device-level sub-meter (data recorder) data, averaged over each 15-minute interval during the period being evaluated.
+Step 1: The ADER NPC telemetered values minus offset averaged over each 15-minute interval must be within 10% of the aggregate of the device-level sub-meter (data recorder) data, averaged over each 15-minute interval during the period being evaluated.

 All of the following conditions must be met for Step 1: